Lumavate-Team/documentation/docs/2-development.rst

 +++++++++++++++++++

  #.
 Clone the `Lumavate sample repo <https://github.com/Lumavate-Team/widget-base-go>`_.

  #.
+Open a command window, and CD into the directory where you downloaded the sample repo.

+ #.
 Run the following command from the root directory of the repo.